Everest Base Camp Trek by Road

 The Everest Base Camp trek by road is a 15-day trek.
 It takes trekkers through some of the most stunning landscapes in the world, like Solukhumbu.
 The trail takes trekkers through dense forests of rhododendrons and magnolia trees.

-Trekkers will come across Namche Bazaar, which is a busy market and is also a gateway to Everest.
-Trekkers will pass through traditional villages like Tengboche and Dingboche.
-They are picturesque villages from where the views of the Himalayas are stunning.
+Trekkers will come across Namche Bazaar, a busy market that is also a gateway to Everest.
+They will pass through traditional villages like Tengboche and Dingboche, which are picturesque villages from which the views of the Himalayas are stunning.

 Moreover, Kala Patthar is one of the favored places for the trekkers.
 It offers stunning views of Everest and other peaks in the region.
 It rewards trekkers with sunrises and views of peaks like Lhotse, Nuptse, and many more.